 If you'll be at GDC this year, I urge you to stop by the Akamai booth.
 Not just because we've got a charming group of local games experts there, and not just because we've got a pretty cool demo station, but because we want to hear from you.
 We want to know what's making it hard to get your games launched, seen, played and loved by players.

-As the mother of two Millennials, I know first-hand about the wants and needs of this young generation.
+3 Key Insights As the mother of two Millennials, I know first-hand about the wants and needs of this young generation.
 My sons are always connected to their smartphones, expect immediacy in their digital experiences, have very little patience for processes that aren't smooth and easy, and spend significant time researching products and services in-depth online before making purchasing decisions.
-Because of this dedication to pre-purchase research, there have been times that, even though I study and research the financial services industry every day, they have introduced me to a new finance app, or credit card offer that I hadn't yet discovered.
+Because of this dedication to pre-purchase research, there have been

 I love eTail West - and not just because I get to stay in warmer climates (sorry, New England folks!), but because eTail West is a meeting of the savviest minds in the retail space.
 Not only am I excited about the upcoming show, but also about some of our own recent retail announcements that align with the type of innovation showcased throughout the conference.

 Akamai continues to investigate the Glibc vulnerability outlined in CVE-2015-7547 to see how its technology may be affected.
 As part of the DNS query process, Glibc is used by many systems across the Internet -- and at Akamai -- and all versions of Glibc's getaddrinfo () library functions since version 2.9 are potentially vulnerable to a range of attacks based on a stack buffer overflow.